 In early autumn last year, far-right activist Narek Malian submitted a complaint to Armenia’s National Security Service (NSS) over Sultanyan’s alleged ‘incitement of ethnic hatred’.
-The incident in question was an interview Sultanyan gave to the Iraqi-based Yazidi media outlet Yezidinews․com.
-In the interview, Sultanyan spoke about the problems he believes the Yazidi minority faces in Armenia.
+The incident in question was an interview Sultanyan gave to the Iraq-based Yazidi media outlet Yezidinews․com.
+In the interview, Sultanyan spoke out about the problems he believes the Yazidi minority faces in Armenia.

 The problems he mentioned range from a lack of language specialists in Yazidi community schools, to Yazidi villages where lands were illegally seized by oligarchs, to a lack of political representation, to the generalised poverty of the mostly rural Yazidi population.

 ‘It was supposed to be a personal conversation, and I was talking in simple language, which was maybe a bit emotional.
 But the thoughts I expressed were not made up and were far from inciting hatred’, Sultanyan said.